-When browsing through job descriptions, it’s easy to get the impression that many media roles are incredibly siloed.
-Media buyers all seem to want negotiation experience, while the media planner roles seek candidates that can analyze and interpret data.
+When browsing through job descriptions, it’s easy to get the impression that many roles are incredibly siloed.
 It begins to look a bit like competing companies are just shuffling talent around between one another – and in a lot of ways that’s exactly what they’re doing.
 However, there exists a great opportunity to grow your career.
 You may have somewhat of an uphill battle as you attempt to transition your new role, but with the tips below your move will be far easier.

 Play up your likenesses, diminish your differences.

 If you’re looking to make a transition, you can help to bridge the gap by highlighting the similarities between your current role and the one you’re looking to move into.
-For instance, both the media planner and marketing manager roles require campaign experience and interfacing with the client, which can help make a transition between these roles a bit easier.
 If the organization you’re courting is big on market research, make sure your resume and your interview answers play up your relevant experience in that area.

 Be vocal about your objectives.